zhaoliu0914/CSE3341/Function Calls/src/README.txt

             The global scope is visible for all variables.
             The inner class "Value" is a frame/object represents Heap for all values.
             The execute process is similar with Semantic Check.
 The only difference is Memory.java is responsible for store variables and values, and find them.

+Function Call: Using call-by-sharing for parameter passing, which means the formal parameter share the same object with argument.
+            The "Function" class will work for allocating formal parameter in memory, and execute statements inside of function.
+            The "Call" class is mainly working for push and pop a variable stack into Call Stack.

 Testing: I will test most simple input source code first.
 If there is not any error, I would test some complex one.
             When I occur some problems or errors, I would add more print statement to look at what the value of current object.